Ryoma-RecycleNaga/lang/README.md

 - the editor itself will be based on [Monaco, VSCode's editor](https://microsoft.github.io/monaco-editor/monarch.html) and will be extended via autocomplete protocols and visuals aids.

-- the language also needs VSCode extension based on markdown, enabling previews.
+- the language also needs a VSCode extension based on markdown, enabling previews.

 ##  Model remarks

-- [custom elements, aka webomcomponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) will be accessed via [markdown-it](https://github.com/markdown-it/markdown-it) and rendered as ordinary 'custom-elements' (shadow-dom), see [@ibm/delite]()
+- [custom elements, aka *web components*](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) will be accessed via [markdown-it](https://github.com/markdown-it/markdown-it) and rendered as ordinary 'custom-elements' (shadow-dom), see [@ibm/delite](https://github.com/ibm-js/delite)